federgraph/RiggVar-RG38/README.md

 Before you open the project in the IDE you need to create a **new dproj file** (Delphi Project File):

 1. Create a new FMX project in the default new project area.
-1. Save the project as RG38.
+1. Save the project as RG38
 1. Copy the new dproj file to your RG38 working directory.

 Then you are ready to open the project in the IDE and run in the debugger with **F9**.

 It may be necessary to use **Shift-F9** to *build again*.

+> Use same procedure to create RG76.dproj.

 ## How to use a build of the app